 You can get one on Amazon here.

-I’ve taken this Columbia day pack to Europe, New Zealand, and on several trips to Hawaii.
+I’ve taken this Columbia day pack to Europe, Yellowstone, and on several trips to Hawaii.
 Since I have some back and neck issues, I’m picky when it comes to a comfortable backpack.

 And yet, I find it’s the best way to get the most mileage out of my additional carry-on.
 I leave my purse at home in favor of a small travel purse that fits inside.